-Right-click on the folder name and select Add to Favorites; on the tree and datasheet, the material will now be marked with a star to indicate it is a favorite.
+Right-click the folder name and select Add to Favorites.
+This will add the folder and all records within that folder to favorites.
+On the browse tree and data labels, any favorite record will be marked with a star.

 Add the TYPE 66 PA folder as a favorite as well